-RMHP/OHP/OB&BP is a dust prone department due to handling of various types of Raw materials and conversion of lumpy mass into fines by crushing & screening, hence use of dust mask, safety goggles, safety helmet, safety shoes etc. is must.
+RMHP/OHP/OB&BP is a dust prone department due to handling of various types of Raw materials and conversion of lumpy mass into fines by crushing & screening, hence use of dust mask, safety goggles, safety helmet, safety shoes etc. is of prime important.
 To take care of surrounding area Dust Extraction & Dust Suppression system is installed.
-In some plants dry fog dust suppression system also used.
+In some plants dry fog dust suppression (DFDS) system is also in use.
 Housekeeping is a major challenge for smooth operation in this department and requires special attention.
-Spillage of material, water, oil, belt conveyor pieces is to be controlled by effective housekeeping.
-This also leads to personal and equipment health and safety.
-It makes the surrounding area operation friendly.
+Spillage materials are collected & reused by effective housekeeping.
+Scrap conveyor belts are regularly collected and disposed at designated place for proper disposal.
+This helps in maintaining personal and equipment health and safety.
+It makes the surrounding operation friendly.